Common Technical Difficulties - Questions and Answers

 Make the text larger

-Your web browser will have a setting that allows you to increase the size of text if it becomes too small to read at the screen resolution of 1024 x 768.
-If you are using Internet Explorer, click the page button and choose "zoom" to increase the text size.
+Your web browser will have a setting that lets you increase the size of text if it becomes too small to read at the screen resolution of 1024 x 768.
+If you are using Internet Explorer, select the page button and choose "Zoom" to increase the text size.

 4) Tips for a good webinar experience

-- Watch in a quiet area: Attending a webinar online, while convenient, requires you to be in a quiet area with no disruptions.
+Watch in a quiet area — Attending a webinar, while convenient, requires you to be in a quiet area with no disruptions.

-- Turn off other programs: Depending upon the power of your computer, running other programs such as email, during the live webinar, may slow down your computer.
+Turn off other programs — Depending on the power of your computer, running other programs such as email, during a live webinar, may slow down your computer.
 This can result in problems such as video buffering (stopping and then restarting) and the slides moving slowly.
 When viewing the webinar, be sure to close all other programs on your computer.

-- Printing slides: The PDF slides are available to you in advance of the webinar.
-You may be able to print out several slides on a single page.
+Printing slides — The PDF slides are available before the webinar.
+You may be able to print out several slides on one page.
 This is done through your printer settings.
-Click print and look for an option that says "Pages per sheet" or "page scaling / multiple pages per sheet".
+Select "Print" and look under either “Properties”, “Advance” or “Preferences” for an option that says "Pages per sheet" , "Page scaling” or “Multiple pages per sheet".
 Your printer may or may not support this capability.

-If you are still experiencing technical difficulties, please contact the webinar contractor, Galbraith Communications at 877-899-3427 or via email at: email@example.com.
+If you are still having technical difficulties, please contact Galbraith Communications, at 1-877-899-3427 or by email at email@example.com.